-INDUSTRIAL REITS STANDARDIZE KEY PROPERTY METRICS

-Building on the 2018 harmonization initiative, the Industrial REIT Group reaffirmed its approach to determining property stabilization, occupancy, rent change, and customer retention.
-Additionally, the annual same-store portfolio will continue to include only properties that were stabilized in both the current and prior periods presented.
-Criteria to exclude value-add and redevelopment properties from the same store portfolio was also reaffirmed.
+Industrial Reits Standardize Key Property Metrics

 All Industrial REIT Group members will align their non-GAAP metrics with these methodologies when the metric is disclosed.
-These methodologies are incorporated in STAG Industrial's 2025 guidance and are not expected to have a material impact on STAG Industrial's non-GAAP metrics for periods prior to 2025.
+These methodologies are incorporated in Prologis' 2025 guidance and are not expected to have a material impact on Prologis' non-GAAP metrics for periods prior to 2025.

 While minor differences may remain in calculation methods or terminology, the shared goal is to enhance consistency and comparability across the sector.